smuradoglu/phc/README.md

 # Step 1: Preprocessing
 Note that this project was developed from dictionary data (extracted csv files from tools like shoebox/Flex).
 These files are typically structured as follows (with variation between projects and linguists):

-To extract relavant fields and transform the data into the required format use <>.
+To extract relavant fields and transform the data into the required format use <headword,pos,gloss>.

-This stage is not required if your data is in a three column format as follows:
+This stage is not required if your data is in a three column format.

 # Step 2: Analysis